 The drawing requires another plan sheet or equivalent to show street access in the area of the parking lot - several platform stairs are also missing.
 The wide center platform would have a lengthwise elliptical hole in the area of the elevators, giving onto a lower level where a large shopping area could be located to replace that located now in the train shed.
-Above this at street level a concentric elliptical balcony would run, giving access at it's glass outer sides to the parking lot, all surmounted by a faceted glass roof.
-So it wouldn't take up much space at ground level, and at the time of projected construction the difficulties of leaving cars around all the time is likely to have found a better solution than at present.
+Above this at street level, a broad concentric elliptical balcony would run, giving access at it's glass outer sides to the parking lot, all surmounted by a faceted glass roof.
+So it wouldn't take up much space at ground level, and at the time of projected construction the difficulties of leaving cars around all the time are likely to have found a better solution than at present.

-Why we have come to this pass rail-wise is a story that commenced immediately after WWII, when most of the rail carriers were taken over by a "new breed" of management and control.
+Why we have come to this pass rail-wise is a story that commenced immediately after WWII, when most of the rail carriers began being taken over by a "new breed" of management and control.
 Since then their MO has been with few exceptions to liquidate valuable lines and assets for pennies, leaving their properties less valuable intrinsically, and permanently crippling chances to develop viable fast service in may cases.
 The railroads were all-powerful in Washington up into the Sixties and there could be no regulation undertaken without their say-so.
 They were not regulated to death, but caused their own demise in keeping with their favorite MO - pleading poverty while collecting individually exorbitant amounts.

 BOONTON LINE DIRECT ROUTE